pcgrenier/pcgrenier.github.io/source/_posts/2015-02-07-developing-a-custom-apache-nifi-processor-json.markdown

 ## The JSON Processor

-Ok now that everything is defined and findable by Apache Nifi, lets build a processor.
+Now that everything is defined and findable by Apache Nifi, lets build a processor.
 Define a simple java class as defined in the setup process (rocks.nifi.examples.processors.JsonProcessor).

-So tags are useful for finding your processor in the list of processors in the GUI.
+Tags are useful for finding your processor in the list of processors in the GUI.
 So in this case in the search box you could just type 'json' and your processor will be found.
 The capability description is also displayed in the processor selection box.
 Nifi.rocks will make future posts on documenting your custom processors.
 Finally most processors will just extend the AbstractProcessor, for more complicated tasks it may be required to go a level deeper for the AbstractSessionFactoryProcessor.

 {% codeblock lang:java Apache Nifi Processor Header  https://github.com/pcgrenier/nifi-examples/blob/master/src/main/java/rocks/nifi/examples/processors/JsonProcessor.java JsonProcessor.java %}
 @SideEffectFree